demisto/content-docs/docs/packs/packs-format.md

 ```

-In case file does not exist, the pack author will be displayed in text.
+In case file does not exist, the pack author name will be displayed in text.

 ### CONTRIBUTORS.md
 If you are contributing to an existing pack, you can add a **CONTRIBUTORS.md** file to the pack and list yourself as a contributor for the pack.
 The file's content will appear in the pack README in XSOAR Marketplace.